 Town of Newcomb!
 So much history and adventure packed into such a tiny town.
 This brilliant small town houses historic gems and tastes of American progress all throughout history.
 Take a step back in time and visit the lives of the ultra rich of the 19th and 20th centuries by visiting Great Camp Santanoni.
 Relive history with relics like the MacIntyre Blast Furnace, and learn about the once booming mining industry of the Adirondacks.
 For all our history buffs, make sure to come back for the annual Teddy Roosevelt Weekend that features tours and reenactments of Presidents Rossevelt's midnight ride to presidency.

 The AIC (Adirondack Interpretive Center), part of SUNY ESF’s Newcomb Campus, is home to miles of trails that will take you through lakeshore, forest, and wetland ecosystems.
 Working towards that 46er badge?
 Enter the southern access point to the High Peaks at the Upper Works trailhead!
 Find endless amounts of fun and history during your stay in Newcomb.
-Visit https://www.newcombny.gov/ for more!
+Visit https://www.newcombny.com/for more!

 Long Lake